-Advice and help are offered by following institutions:
+Advice and help is offered by the following institutions:

-- help with the selection of optional modules (BSc., MSc.)
+- Assistance with the selection of optional modules (B.Sc., M.Sc.)

-Central Student Advisory Service and Study Subject Advisory Service complemtent each other and work togehter very closely.
+The Central Student Advisory Services and the Study Subject Advisory Services complemtent each other and work together very closely.

 Study administration (Studiensekretariat)